GoogleChrome/developer.chrome.com/site/en/blog/floc/index.md

 ## Take part in a FLoC origin trial

 An origin trial for FLoC started in Chrome 89, and has been made available as a [third-party origin trial](https://web.dev/third-party-origin-trials/).

-You will need to [register](https://developer.chrome.com/origintrials/#/view_trial/213920982300098561) for a FLoC origin trial token.
+To take part, you will need to [register](https://developer.chrome.com/origintrials/#/view_trial/213920982300098561) for a FLoC origin trial token.

+{% Aside 'caution' %}
 The initial testing of FLoC is taking place with a [small percentage of users](https://blog.google/products/chrome/privacy-sustainability-and-the-importance-of-and/#jump-content:~:text=The%20initial%20testing%20of%20FLoC%20is%20taking%20place%20with%20a%20small%20percentage%20of%20users), and FLoC is subject to [origin trial usage limits](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md#19-are-there-any-usage-limits-on-experimental-features).
+This means that initially during the current origin trial you will only be able to access the user's cohort (with `document.interestCohort()`) for a small proportion of visitors to your site.
+Alternatively, you can test the FLoC API locally by [setting browser flags](#enable-floc-with-browser-flags).
+{% endAside %}

 ### First-party context